Puget Sound mosquito fleet: Return of the mosquito fleet

 Occasionally, talk of restoring the mosquito fleet revives, which in modern parlance has become known as the "passenger-only ferry", although apparently not much has come of these ideas, as they seem to be dependent on public funding or subsidies.
 (Although not necessarily a subsidy, since they were getting paid the going rate for the work, the first mosquito fleet was heavily supported by mail carriage contracts.)

 Some movement towards this may be happening.
 In August 2007, the city of Kingston received a $3.5 million grant from the federal government to cover at least some of the costs of building a terminal and a passenger-only ferry between Kingston and Seattle.

 In April 2007, the countywide The King County Ferry District was formed to expand transportation options for county residents through passenger ferry services.
 The district board is composed of all nine members of the Metropolitan King County Council.
 On July 1, 2008, the KCFD took over the operations of two existing passenger-ferry services and considered up to five new routes.
 In 2015 the district was absorbed into the county Department of Transportation.

 Kitsap County voted in 2016 to subsidize three passenger ferries to Seattle.
 One, a low wake catamaran started service in July 2017 with six round trips daily, three in the morning and three in the afternoon.
 Service from Kingston to downtown Seattle began November 26, 2018 with three round trips each in the morning and afternoon.
 Previously riders from Kingston arrived in Edmonds and must take ground transportation from Edmonds to Seattle.
-One more route from Southworth to downtown Seattle will begin in 2020.
+One more route from Southworth to downtown Seattle began in 2020.
 These join two other mosquito routes, Bremerton to Port Orchard and Bremerton to Annapolis.